bluehalo/ansible-role-nifi/README.md

     # whether to restart nifi after making changes; default is True, for a cluster you may wish to disable
     nifi_perform_restart: True

-    # whether to force a restart, useful if another role has made changes (such as updating a custom nar); default is False
-    nifi_force_restart: False

     # A complete list of IP addresses for each nodes within the nifi cluster
     nifi_authorized_nodes_list: []